Property Management Software

 Starting at $5/unit/month

-Shuk Rentals is designed from the ground up for independent landlords managing between 1 and 100 units.
+Shuk Rentals is designed for independent landlords managing 1 to 100 units, with room to scale beyond as portfolios grow.
 Unlike platforms adapted from enterprise software, every feature in Shuk is sized for the problems small landlords face: collecting rent on time, managing maintenance without a dedicated team, handling lease renewals, and communicating with tenants without juggling multiple tools.
 The pricing is flat and predictable — $5 per unit per month — with no ACH fees, no per-transaction charges, and no paywalled feature tiers.

 Pros: